Pierre Lamothe: Club career

 In July 2016, he joined the Impact's second team, FC Montreal in the USL, on an academy contract.
 After the season, he had a trial with the reserve side of French club FC Lorient.

 In 2017, he returned to his former youth club CS Longueuil, joining the senior team in the Première ligue de soccer du Québec.
 In 2019, he was named team captain.
 During this time he also played club futsal with Longueuil and 2019 Canadian Futsal Championship finalists Sporting Montreal.

 Ahead of the 2020 season, he sought to sign with a Canadian Premier League club, however, he ultimately joined fellow PLSQ side AS Blainville.
 He made only one appearance that season, which was cut short due to the COVID-19 pandemic, as he suffered an injury.

 In January 2021, he joined HFX Wanderers FC in the Canadian Premier League on a one-year contract, with a club option for 2022.
 Lamothe scored his first goal for the Wanderers on July 24, 2021 against Valour FC, netting the only goal in a 1-0 victory.
 In January 2022, HFX announced they had exercised Lamothe's contract option, keeping him with the side through the 2022 season.
 In August 2022, he scored two goals in back-to-back games, including a highlight reel goal on August 20 to give the Wanderers a 1-0 victory over Pacific FC.
 After two seasons with the team, he departed the club after the 2022 season.
 Over his two seasons with the club, he scored three goals and added two assists in 48 appearances, across all competitions.

 In November 2022, he signed a contract with Pacific FC for the 2023 season.
 In January 2023, he trained with Vietnamese V.League 1 club SHB Da Nang, playing in the 2023 Thien Long Cup Friendly Tournament.
 In September 2023, he was loaned to Vietnamese club Ho Chi Minh City of the V.League 1 until March 2024.
 However, Lamothe was released by Ho Chi Minh City before the season, as they filled their foreign player and Vietnamese origin player spots and had no remaining roster space.
 On October 6, 2023, Lamothe joined fellow V.League 1 club Quảng Nam.
 He then returned to Pacific for the 2024 season, after which he departed the club at the end of the season.

 In January 2025, he returned to Vietnam and signed with V.League 1 club Hanoi FC on a two-year contract.
+In December 2025, it was announced that he would join SHB Đà Nẵng in the same division on loan for the remainder of the season, beginning in January.

+In August 2026, Lamothe was transferred to the newly promoted V.League 1 side Bac Ninh.